davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 a signature in the certification path.

 It is expected that most unmodified X.509 applications will already be compliant with this guidance.
-Applications are thus RECOMMENDED to satisfy these requirements by ignoring this document, and instead treating id-alg-unsigned as the same as an unrecognized signature algorithm.
+X.509 applications are thus RECOMMENDED to satisfy these requirements by ignoring this document, and instead treating id-alg-unsigned as the same as an unrecognized signature algorithm.
 An unmodified X.509 validator will be unable to verify the signature (Step (a.1) of